This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• 6 oz unsalted butter, melted, divided
+• 10 tbsp unsalted butter, melted, divided

-• 8 oz gruyere, freshly grated
+• 8 oz gruyere, rind removed, freshly grated

 • 3 tbsp chives, chopped